ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 The end goal is to have a set of settings that would allow everyone to play on the same "Console".
 The default settings should work for everyone, but if you need to adjust settings to get things working, let me know.
 From my tests so far, it appears that you can increase the visual quality of the game, but at the cost of reduced framerate or more frequent drops in framerate.
 The real time appears to be unaffected, so whether you want fast framerates of improved visual quality is currently up to you.

 Regarding Aspect Ratio, Auto or Force 4:3 should be fine.
 If you have a decent 4:3 Monitor, set the option to Stretch to Window and run it full screen on that monitor for the best experience.

+Make sure to enable Background Input in the Controller Settings if you want to be able to play the game while having working on something else on your computer.